 - Everyone’s opinion is valued.

-One of the difficulties with operating any family business is how intertwined personal and business issues are.
+One of the difficulties with operating any family business is how intertwined personal and business issues can be.
 It can be useful to create a two-part agenda, with business issues being half, and personal issues being the other half.
 It is not always possible to separate them, but it can be helpful to keep the conversation topics focused.
 And as stated above, a “parking lot” can be very helpful to stay on track with the meeting agenda.

 Decide and talk about how decisions will be made at meetings.
 Consider these three major decision-making models: advise and consent, majority rule, and consensus.